Jordan-Kowal/django-database-translation/README.md

     )
 ```

+Once you're all done, run the `makemigrations` and `migrate` commands to update your own database with your new changes.

 ### **3. Updating your admins**
 Now that our models have been updated, we can update their admins.
 Note that you must only update the admins of models that have been extended with `TranslatedModel`.